mnl359/workshop-terraform/README.md

 # AWS Application Deployment using Terraform and Ansible

+We are going to implement the following architecture:

 This documentation is outdated.
 I will update it as soon as possible.

 Remember to verify that you have permission to create service linked role.